drfreder/king-and-frederickson/README.md

 ```

 The number of male authorships is growing faster than the number of
-female authorships during the
+female authorships during the pandemic.
-pandemic.

-### Comparing single-authored arXiv preprint submissions in the months before and during COVID-19 pandemic, by gender
+### Comparing single-authored arXiv preprint submissions in the months before and during the COVID-19 pandemic, by gender

 Again, what about for sole authorships?
 How does early 2020 compare to
-during the
+during the pandemic?
-pandemic?

 ``` r
 arxiv.sole <- as.data.frame(ungroup(subset(df.all2020, as.Date(submitted) >= "2020-01-01" & as.Date(submitted) <= "2020-06-30" & author.n==1) %>% group_by(round_date(as.Date(submitted), unit="weeks", week_start = getOption("lubridate.week.start", 1))) %>% summarize(female.n=sum(female.n, na.rm=TRUE), male.n=sum(male.n, na.rm=TRUE))))